Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 so replay protection beyond the live latch is a separate protocol decision, not an implicit property of shadow tickets.

+Cancellation exists to reclaim the account reserve and bounded outstanding- ticket slot when a round trip will not complete.
+It deletes callback readiness;
+it does not revoke target-chain signatures already published in proposals.
+Safe cleanup therefore depends on external evidence that the capability is no longer executable or the callback is intentionally abandoned, such as target `LastLedgerSequence` expiry, destination Ticket consumption, or SignerList invalidation.

 **INV-8 — Export signatures are public capabilities.**
 Proposal-carried signature shares may be observed, assembled, and submitted as soon as destination quorum exists.
 Source-side witness agreement governs what Xahau records; it is not a confidentiality or destination-execution gate.
 Import therefore waits outside consensus when its shadow ticket does not yet exist and matches a later XPOP against the signature-independent intent.
+The main defense for exposing shares before source finality is authority
+equivalence: destination execution must require the same validator-derived authority that Xahau requires to validate and materialize the Export.
 *Anti-pattern:* relying on proposal timing or canonical signer selection to hide or delay an otherwise valid destination transaction.